exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

   anchoring transaction and the hash of the corresponding Exonum block.
 The first anchoring transaction in the chain uses the UTXO of the funding transaction
-- Every validator has an external synchronization [utility][btc_anchoring_sync] that creates containing a new proposed anchoring transaction and its vote for said transaction.
-The validators commit these transactions to the Exonum blockchain
+- Every anchoring node has an external synchronization [utility][btc_anchoring_sync] that creates containing a new proposed anchoring transaction and its vote for said transaction.
+The anchoring nodes commit these transactions to the Exonum blockchain
 - When such transaction is executed, its signature is stored in the corresponding anchoring service table.
 When the number of signatures for the same anchoring proposal reaches `+2/3` value, said anchoring transaction